Harmonic/laravel-envcoder/contributing.md

 # Things you could do
 If you want to contribute but do not know where to start, this list provides some starting points.
-- Add license text
+- Add HHVM support in Travis CI
-- Set up TravisCI, StyleCI, ScrutinizerCI, Coveralls
+- Set up ScrutinizerCI, Coveralls
 - Exract case statements in LaravelEnvcoder into seperate functions/classes

 ## Pull Requests